mydrive/mydrive.github.io/posts/awsome_day.md

 infrastructure using cloud resources, to allow portability between cloud providers.

-More recently we've identified that we can make considerable cost and time savings if we start using more of the baked in AWS Cloud Services and we've begun that transition, for example we have already moved our database infrastructure to [RDS](http://aws.amazon.com/rds/).
+More recently we've identified that we can make considerable cost and time savings if we start using more of the baked in AWS Managed Services and we've begun that transition, for example we have already moved our database infrastructure to [RDS](http://aws.amazon.com/rds/).

 We've also been cross skilling Developers and Operations staff to allow us to